Quotations-team/User-Interface/README.md

 #### Search

-Search view allows the user to enter one (or more?) search keywords.
-The app searches the entire quote database for matching quotes (any keyword = logical OR) (all keywords = logical AND) and displays them as a list.
+Search view allows the user to enter one or more search keywords.
+The app searches the entire quote database for matching quotes (all keywords = logical AND) and displays them as a list.

 ##### Questions
 * do we allow more than a single search keyword?